 Failure to do so could lead to unpaid bills arising months or years following the settlement or trial of a claim.
 If this is the case the injured worker could find himself/herself liable for these charges.

 Leonard Law Group will conduct a thorough search with all providers to make sure all charges are paid prior to settlement of your claim.
 Please note, with the amendments to the Illinois Workers' Compensation Act that took effect June 28, 2011, the employee no longer has two choices of medical providers if the employer has a preferred provider program in place on the date of the employee's injury.

-Begin a free second opinion case review by contacting our firm today!
+Begin a free second opinion case review by contacting Chicago our firm today!